lumapps/design-system/README.md

 npm run serve
 ```

-Your browser should open automatically, otherwise, you can go to [http://localhost:8080](http://localhost:8080) for AngularJS example or [http://localhost:8081](http://localhost:8081) for ReactJS example.
+Your browser should open automatically, otherwise, you can go to [http://localhost:8080](http://localhost:8080) for AngularJS example or [http://localhost:8081](http://localhost:8081) for React example.
 Then, click on the `examples` directory in the showing listing and you should land on the example page.

 ## Copyright and license